wreinert/Hangman.py/README.md

 # Hangman.py
+<h1>Game of Hangamn</h>
-A simple game of hangman
+A simple game of hangman created with Python with a database link via Postgres
-Pending:
-1. [X] Fetch word meaning from online dictionary
-2. [X] Store game results with SQL
-3. [ ] Create GUI